 When it comes to the principles for displaying various elements within an email, it’s important to “show” not “speak.”
-Meaning, you should make use of the visual hierarchy more than you should use copy in order to tell your story.
-Visuals have always been our favorite medium of expression, no matter if it was painting cave walls, retro product ads, or even today’s immersive reality.
-Emails are no exception to this form of visual expression.
+Meaning, you should make use of the visual hierarchy more than you should use the copy in order to tell your story.
 Email marketing has transcended from a text-only communication medium into a near standalone website experience with the inclusion of various multimedia.
 And one of the best ways to take advantage of the visual elements of email is with an HTML email template.

-In this mini-guide, we’re going to discuss how you can use the principles of visual hierarchy in HTML emails to render the best reader experience and improve your conversion rates.
+In this email hierarchy mini-guide, we’re going to discuss how you can use the principles of visual hierarchy in HTML emails to render the best reader experience and drive sustained growth.

 How Visual Hierarchy Impacts Your Emails

 If you haven’t thought much about the visual hierarchy of your emails before, now’s the time to start.
-Here’s few reasons why you should look into how you can design your emails better.
+Here are a few reasons why you should look into how you can design your emails better:

 - The human brain is designed to process visual data 60,000 times faster than textual information.